Cognigy/Documentation/docs/en/docs/live-agent/labels.md

 </figure>

-You can edit or delete the Label as per your need.
+You can edit or delete Labels as necessary.